Rasperised/Interactive-Geriatric-Games/hardware/README.md

 ### Notes

-- Hardware usage is optional and intended to enhance interactivity for selected games.
-- All games can still be opened, reviewed, and tested in Unity without connecting hardware.
 - Pin assignments depend on how the hardware components are connected.
 - The provided pin mappings can be followed as a reference or adapted to suit different wiring configurations.